Ferdinand II, Archduke of Austria: Biography

-After his father's death in 1564, Ferdinand became the ruler of Tirol and other Further Austrian possessions under his father's will.
-However, he remained governor of Bohemia in Prague until 1567 according to the wishes of his brother Maximilian II.
+After his father's death in 1564, Ferdinand became the ruler of Tyrol and other Further Austrian possessions under his father's will.
+However, he remained governor of Bohemia in Prague until 1567, according to the wishes of his brother Maximilian II.

-In his own lands, Ferdinand made sure that the Catholic counter-reformation would prevail.
+In his own lands, Ferdinand made sure that the Catholic Counter-Reformation would prevail.
 He also was instrumental in promoting the Renaissance in central Europe and was an avid collector of art.
-He accommodated his world-famous collections in a museum built specifically for that purpose, making Ambras Castle Innsbruck the oldest museum in the world, and as the only Renaissance Kunstkammer of its kind to have been preserved at its original location, the Chamber of Art and Curiosities at Ambras Castle Innsbruck represents an unrivalled cultural monument.
-The collection was started during Ferdinand's time in Bohemia and he subsequently moved it to Tyrol.
-In particular, the Chamber of Art and Curiosities, the gallery of portraits, and the collection of armor were very expensive, leading Ferdinand to incurred a high level of debt.
-Part of collections remained in Innsbruck, and part ultimately was moved to the Kunsthistorisches Museum in Vienna.
+He accommodated his world-famous collections in a museum built specifically for that purpose, making Ambras Castle the oldest museum in the world, and as the only Renaissance Kunstkammer of its kind to have been preserved at its original location, the Chamber of Art and Curiosities at Ambras Castle represents an unrivalled cultural monument.
+The collection was started during Ferdinand's time in Bohemia, and he subsequently moved it to Tyrol.
+In particular, the Chamber of Art and Curiosities, the gallery of portraits, and the collection of armor were very expensive, leading Ferdinand to incur a high level of debt.
+Part of the collections remained in Innsbruck, and part ultimately was moved to the Kunsthistorisches Museum in Vienna.

 After the death of his wife Philippine in 1580, he married his niece, Anna Caterina Gonzaga, a daughter of William I, Duke of Mantua, in 1582.

 Archduke Ferdinand died on 24 January 1595.
-Since his sons from the first marriage were not entitled to the inheritance, and the second produced only surviving daughters, Tirol was reunified with the other Habsburg lands.
-His daughter from the Mantuan marriage to Anna Caterina (later Anna Juliana) became Holy Roman Empress Anna, consort of Emperor Mathias, who received his Further Austrian inheritance.
+Since his sons from the first marriage were not entitled to the inheritance, and the second produced only surviving daughters, Tyrol was reunified with the other Habsburg lands.
+His daughter from the Mantuan marriage to Anna Caterina (later Anna Juliana) became Empress Anna, consort of Mathias, Holy Roman Emperor, who received his Further Austrian inheritance.